AldairBroncano/AldairBroncano/README.md

 # 👋Hi, I'm Aldair and welcome to my repositories
 ### Full Stack Dev

-🎓 Egresado de **Computación e Informática**
+🎓 Graduate in **Computer Science and Informatics**
-💻 Actualmente me estoy especializando en **desarrollo Java Full Stack con Spring Boot**
+💻 Currently specializing in **Java Full Stack development with Spring Boot**
-⚡ Apasionado por crear aplicaciones funcionales y aprender nuevas tecnologías
+⚡ Passionate about building functional applications and learning new technologies

+## 🎯 Current Goal

+Continue growing as a **Java Full Stack Developer**, practice for technical interviews, and gain experience in real-world projects.

 ## Languages, frameworks and tools: